-VOTING MATTERS AND BOARD RECOMMENDATIONS

-Election of 13 Director Nominees Named in this Proxy Statement: The Board recommends a vote FOR

-- Highly qualified Board, with diversity in backgrounds, skills and experiences. - Relevant expertise to provide oversight and guidance for Abbott's diversified operating model.
+VOTING MATTERS ANI D BOARD RECOMMENDATIONS PROPOSAL Election of 13 Director Nominees Named in this Proxy Statement: The Board recommends a vote FOR PROPOSAL Highly qualified Board, with diversity in backgrounds, skills and experiences.
+1 • Relevant expertise to provide oversight and guidance for Abbott's diversified operating model.
 See pages 16 to 22 for more information.

-Ratification of Ernst & Young as Auditors: The Board recommends a vote FOR

-- Independent firm with significant industry and financial reporting expertise. - See pages 81 to 82 for more information.

-Say on Pay: Advisory Vote on the Approval of Executive Compensation: The Board recommends a vote FOR

-- Market-based structure producing differentiated awards based on both company and individual performance, managed with independent oversight by the Compensation Committee. - Aligned to drive Abbott's strategic priorities, reflects consistent above-market TSR and upper-quartile Relative 3-year TSR performance vs. Peers.
+PROPOSAL Ratification of Ernst & Young as Auditors: The Board recommends a vote FOR 2 Independent firm with significant industry and financial reporting expertise. ۷. • See pages 81 to 82 for more information.
+Say on Pay: Advisory Vote on the Approval of Executive Compensation: The Board recommends a vote FOR PROPOSAL • Market-based structure producing differentiated awards based on both company and individual performance, managed with independent oversight by the Compensation Committee.
+3 • Aligned to drive Abbott's strategic priorities, reflects consistent above-market TSR and upper-quartile Relative 3-year TSR performance vs. Peers.
 See pages 83 to 84 for more information.

-Approval and Adoption of Amendments to the Articles of Incorporation to Eliminate Statutory Supermajority Voting Standards: The Board recommends a vote FOR

-• Implementing majority voting standards for amendments to the Articles of Incorporation and approval of certain extraordinary transactions.
+Approval and Adaption of Amandments to the Articles of Incorporation to Eliminate Statutory Supermajority Veting PROPOSAL Approval and Adoption of Amendments to the Articles of Incorporation to Eliminate Statutory Supermajority Voting Standards: The Board recommends a vote FOR 4 • Implementing majority voting standards for amendments to the Articles of Incorporation and approval of certain extraordinary transactions.
 See pages 85 to 86 for more information.

-SHAREHOLDER PROPOSALS 5-7

-The Board recommends a vote AGAINST

-- Proposal 5: Lobbying Disclosure

-- Proposal 6: Report on Racial Justice

-- Proposal 7: Independent Board Chairman

-- See pages 87 to 96 for more information.
+The Board recommends a vote AGAINST SHAREHOLDER PROPOSALS Proposal 5: Lobbying Disclosure 5-7 Proposal 6: Report on Racial Justice 5-7 Proposal 7: Independent Board Chairman • See pages 87 to 96 for more information.
+Abbott 11